cantel/faser-daq/README.md

     git submodule init
     git submodule update

-Update to the latest DAQling release with:

-    cd daqling/
-    git pull

 # Install the framework
 ## Configure your CentOS7 host
 Refer to daqling/README.md for host setup instructions.